Gaining Traction on Mars

 3D Printer, Laser Cutter/Engraver, Vinyl Cutter/Printer

-Description: During this project, students work in teams to design and build the most effective wheel and gear combinations for a Mars rover.
-Throughout the project, students will learn about the surface of Mars, calculate the velocity and acceleration of their rover, understand how gears work, explore the effects of friction, use the engineering design process, and more.
-This project is divided into seven different sections, each with their own content and activities.
-This project is based on NASA Glenn’s Gaining Traction on Mars challenge and takes approximately 20 hours to complete.
+Description: During this project, you will work collaboratively to design gears and wheels for a Mars rover.
+You will learn about the surface of Mars, design experiments, collect & analyze data, create computer-aided designs, investigate motion & friction, apply the engineering design process, use 3D printers, and more.
+This project includes six sections and each section includes a series of lessons with subject matter content, videos, hands-on activities, worksheets, and additional resources.
+This project is inspired by NASA Glenn’s Gaining Traction on Mars challenge and takes approximately 26 hours to complete.

 Standards: This project aligns to Common Core State Standards for English Language Arts, Common Core State Standards for Mathematics, Next Generation Science Standards, and International Society for Technology in Education (ISTE) Standards for sixth grade through twelfth grade.

-21st Century Skills: Critical Thinking, Creativity, Collaboration, Communication, Flexibility, Information Literacy
+21st Century Skills: Critical Thinking, Creativity, Collaboration, Communication, Flexibility, Initiative, Media Literacy, Information Literacy, and Technology Literacy

 Plan and brainstorm ideas as a team.